PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:54:45
+Last updated: 2024-04-02 19:55:19
-Random Quote: There is only one success: to be able to spend your life in your own way. - Christopher Morley
+Random Quote: There is no failure except in no longer trying. - Elbert Hubbard